Key Takeaways

 Location

-If you want an outdoor cold plunge pool, you will need materials that can withstand exposure to the elements.
+If you want an outdoor cold plunge pools setup, you will need materials that can withstand exposure to the elements.
 Stainless steel performs well outside.
 You can choose visually appealing finishes like acrylic or tile for an indoor unit without worrying about weather-related damage.

 Insulation Needs